insolar/docs/docs/source/use-cases.rst

 In short, to integrate with Insolar MainNet, do the following:

 #.
 Create an Insolar wallet to keep the users' XNS coins.
 See the use cases: :ref:`Create a Wallet <create_wallet>` and :ref:`Get the Wallet's Balance <get_balance>`.
 #.
-Let the users deposit XNS coins to your wallet — provide them with the wallet address.
+Let the users deposit XNS coins to your wallet—provide them with the wallet address.
 See the use cases: :ref:`Deposit Funds to Exchange <deposit_funds_to_ex>` and :ref:`Deposit Coins to Exchange <deposit_coins_to_ex>`.
 #.
 Let the users withdraw XNS coins.
-They must create their own wallets in the MainNet and provide you with their addresses.
+They must create their own wallets on the MainNet and provide you with addresses of these wallets.
 See the use cases: :ref:`Create a Wallet <create_wallet>` and :ref:`Withdraw Coins from Exchange <withdraw_coins_from_ex>`.
 #.
-Transfer XNS coins between wallets in the MainNet.
+Transfer XNS coins between wallets on the MainNet.
 See the use case: :ref:`Transfer Coins <transfer_coins>`.
 #.
-Get information on transactions in the MainNet.
+Get information on transactions on the MainNet.
 See the corresponding `API request <https://apidocs.insolar.io/observer/latest/#operation/transactions-search>`_.

 To invoke APIs correctly, familiarize yourself with: